abouscarel/argmin404.github.io/_posts/2016-04-28-Launch an EC2 from jupyter.md

     ![](https://github.com/argmin404/argmin404.github.io/blob/master/_posts/Pic/2_ec2Welcome.png?raw=true)

 Congratulation you are now fully connected to your ec2.
-However this is not where it ends, next steps will consist in being able to transfer file to the server, to link it to your S3 bucket, make the proper installation and properly run a python script.
+However this is not where it ends, next steps (article) will consist in being able to transfer file to the server, to link it to your S3 bucket, make the proper installation and properly run a python script.

+**The next article is under construction, meanwhile do not forget to close your instance from your was console**